Corrected SFD: A More Accurate Galactic Dust Map with Minimal Extragalactic Contamination: SFD Component Separation

 \subsection{2D Information}

 We now need a 2D estimator for extracting the angular dependence.
 In principle, the $w_{LSS, R}(\theta, z)$ in Equation~\ref{eq:5} can be used directly.
 However, to push for more robust measurements under the presence of the strong foreground in SFD, we show, in Appendix~\ref{apd:comp}, that it is more stable to use a compensated top-hat filter.
-This takes a differential form by simply subtracting a local zero point measured immediately outside the aperture at scale $\theta_C$:
+This takes a differential form by simply subtracting a local zero-point measured immediately outside the aperture at scale $\theta_C$:

 Here we apply the same area-preserving weight $W\propto \theta$ as in the 1D case, and the factor of $\sqrt{2}$ in the bound sets the inner aperture and outer annulus equal area.
 Applying it to SFD, we denote this 2D quantity as $\Delta E(B-V)_{C}(\theta_C, z)$, which captures the slope, at the scale of $\theta_C$, of the biased $E(B-V)$ due to the LSS contamination in SFD.
 We show the measurements in the lower panel in Figure~\ref{fig:Summary}-B, where we use 16 $\theta_C$ bins logarithmically spaced over $\sqrt{2}'$ and $256'$.
-The redshift resolution is 1/4 of that in the 1D case to allow higher SNRs in the angular dimension.
-We see that in SFD, the clustered CIB is strong at scales around the beam, while at low redshifts, the large-scale signal is also significant up to $\theta_C = 1$-2 deg.
-It is until $z>1$ that the large-scale contribution becomes too noisy to detect.
-Same as the 1D case in Section~\ref{sec:extract_stats_SFD_1D}, the 2D measurements are done after applying the HI-based map-level cleaning to SFD (Appendix~\ref{apd:filtering_HI_clean}), and the errors and covariances are obtained using block-bootstrapping.
-We apply this 2D estimator to measure also the statistics for all the 180 LSS templates $T_{LSS, i}(\phi)$, with results shown in Appendix~\ref{sec:extract_stats_temp}.
+The redshift resolution is one-fourth of that in the 1D case to allow for higher SNRs in the angular dimension.
+We see that in SFD, the clustered CIB is strong at scales around the beam, while at low redshifts, the large-scale signal is also significant up to $\theta_C = 1$--2$^{\circ}$.
+At $z>1$, the large-scale contribution becomes too noisy to detect.
+In the same manner as the 1D case in Section~\ref{sec:extract_stats_SFD_1D}, the 2D measurements are done after applying the HI-based map-level cleaning to SFD (Appendix~\ref{apd:filtering_HI_clean}), and the errors and covariances are obtained using block-bootstrapping.
+We apply this 2D estimator to also measure the statistics for all of the $180+1$ LSS templates $T_{LSS, i}(\phi)$, the results of which are shown in Appendix~\ref{sec:extract_stats_temp}.

 Despite the strong Galactic foreground, the cross-correlations between SFD reddening and SDSS references extract clean, foreground-free information on the LSS in SFD.
 The combined vector of the 1D plus 2D tomography has a high dimensionality of 320, providing a set of very constraining target statistics for a map-level reconstruction.